mbmabadie/VoiceAssistantApp/README.md

 # VoiceAssistantApp
 Voice Assistant Desktop App using Python
-•	Used many of Python Libraries.
+<br>•	Used many of Python Libraries.
-•	Get the speech, recognize it and convert it to text.
+<br>•	Get the speech, recognize it and convert it to text.
-•	Search in browsers and Web search engines.
+<br>•	Search in browsers and Web search engines.
-•	Open folders and do some tasks.
+<br>•	Open folders and do some tasks.
-•	Give  answers to  many question, words and strings.
+<br>•	Give  answers to  many question, words and strings.